nursahketene/coding101/DayOne/DayOneScript.md

 * Change background colour

-Now that we got the basic understanding of adding structure and design lets talk why it is not a very good idea to have styles embedded in the HTML tags.
+Now that we got the basic understanding of adding structure and design let's talk why it is not a very good idea to have styles embedded in the HTML tags.

 * Bad practice
 * Difficult to maintain